Psychiatry Residency Curriculum

 In addition to weekly teaching case conferences, required core readings, didactic seminars and Journal Club, the educational curriculum includes consultative access to staff psychologists and neuropsychologists as well as the availability of selected literature relevant to specific cases.

-Residents will rotate at the VA Schizophrenia Unit.
+Residents will rotate at the VA Adult Inpatient Units.

-PGY4 residents may choose to complete their 2-month elective on one of the inpatient units or the Consultation-Liaison Service assuming greater responsibilities and supervising junior residents and medical students.
+PGY4 residents may choose to complete electives on one of the inpatient units or the Consultation-Liaison Service assuming greater responsibilities and supervising junior residents and medical students.

 Consultation-Liaison Service

-During the 2-month Consultation-Liaison/Emergency Service rotation, residents evaluate new patients each day and provide follow-up care for those they have previously evaluated.
+During the 2-month Consultation-Liaison rotation, residents evaluate new patients each day and provide follow-up care for those they have previously evaluated.
 All residents are involved in teaching medical students.

-PGY-4 residents may spend 2 months on the service for their elective.
+PGY-4 residents may use elective time to spend on this service.
 During this rotation, they supervise and teach PGY1 and PGY2 residents as well as medical students.

 Clinical teaching by faculty is an important aspect of daily attending rounds, individual clinical supervision and weekly case review conferences.
 Problem-based seminars and Journal Club are conducted weekly and cover the fundamentals of psychiatric diagnosis and treatment in the consultation setting, psychosomatic medicine, biopsychosocial case formulation and crisis intervention.